LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 .. method:: cipher_list(-digest::boolean= ?)

    Lists the algorithms that the cipher methods support.
-With the opitonal ``-digest`` parameter, it returns only digest algorithms.
+With the optional ``-digest`` parameter, it returns only digest algorithms.

 The following list some of the cipher algorithms that can be used with ``cipher_encrypt`` and some of the digest algorithms that can be used with